 The first part of the paper provides an exposition of Günderrode’s cosmology and the place of human beings within it.
 Analysis of the unpublished essay “Idea of the Earth” and the closely related epistolary dialogue “Letters of Two Friends” shows that Günderrode presents human beings as embedded in, and the same in kind as, the nonhuman.
-Part two uses the philosophical dialogue “Story of a Brahmin” to argue that, consistently with this metaphysical picture, Günderrode denies that human beings are justified in adopting a dominating relationship to nature or the nonhuman (or each other).
-The third part of the paper explores Günderrode’s claim that human beings live in three ways—as animal, as human, and spiritually—and considers how these relate to Günderrode’s concept of earth.
+Part two uses the philosophical dialogue “Story of a Brahmin” to argue that, consistent with this metaphysical picture, Günderrode denies that human beings are justified in adopting a dominating relationship to nature or the nonhuman (or each other).
+The third part of the paper explores Günderrode’s claim that human beings live in three ways—as animal, as human, and as spirit—and considers how these relate to Günderrode’s concept of earth.
 This part of the investigation reveals that, unlike many other philosophers of the time, who tended to strongly associate human beings and spirit, mind or consciousness, Günderrode disassociates these.

 The final part of the paper explores how Günderrode’s account translates into concrete ideas about community.
 I argue that Günderrode’s normative restraint, ideal of harmony, and view of human beings as part of and the same in kind as the rest of nature contribute to a vision of community in which genuine connections can flourish between human beings at the same time as connections to what is beyond the human.
 Rather than providing a program for ideal social relations or attitudes towards the natural world, Günderrode describes conditions for the emergence of small communities of friends in harmony with nature.
 On Günderrode’s model, these could potentially grow and eventually, perhaps, enable the emergence of the single, perfect organism she calls the “realized idea of the earth.”